 User who signs in

-The user is an applicant or reviewer who is trying to login and access SM Apply.
+The user is an applicant who is trying to login and access SM Apply.

 NOTE: To improve the user experience of external users who may be invited to your site (co-applicants, recommenders), your SAML integration will not be utilized.
 Doing so will help prevent unforeseen challenges such as your users not being invited with an email address matching your IdP's records.